 Keep in mind the same ideas for the littles as you would yourself.
 Let them be involved in the process to get them excited for your photoshoot!
 You can do so by allowing them to “pick out their own outfits,” that you actually chose for them. 😉

 Lastly, of course, these are all merely suggestions!
 Remember to still be yourself!
 The last thing we want for your session is for you to be uncomfortable in the clothing you are wearing!

 The JSP Client experience includes complimentary access to my Client Wardrobe & styling assistance for the entire family.
 In case you prefer to do some shopping of your own, here are a few shops that I recommend to achieve a cohesive look.

 I hope that you enjoyed this journal entry and have a general understanding of what to wear for your lifestyle newborn session!
 I’m always available to help all of my clients through the toughest part of planning your newborn photoshoot.

-Ps: Want to see what a gorgeous Regent’s Park Maternity Session, check out my dear friend Miriam’s blog Maternity Photographer London.
-Her well-dressed maternity couple showoffs a deep blue pallette that work wonderfully together in Queen Mary’s Rose Garden.
+Ps: Want to see a gorgeous Regent’s Park Maternity Session, check out my dear friend Miriam’s blog Maternity Photographer London.
+Her well-dressed maternity couple showoffs a deep blue palette that work wonderfully together in Queen Mary’s Rose Garden.